rhjensen79/perfect-charge/README.md

 ## Description

-An app, with the purpose,of getting the price of power from [Barry](https://barry.energy/dk), and then schelduling it on an [Easee](https://easee.com) charger.
+An app, with the purpose,of getting the price of KWH price from [Barry](https://barry.energy/dk), and then schelduling a charge on an [Easee](https://easee.com) charger, when it's below the requested threshold.

 ![Grafana](grafana.png)